 When Jefferson was President, he expressed some hesitancy to endorse proclamations of this sort.
 Jefferson wrote in a letter to Reverend Samuel Miller in 1808, in response to Miller's proposal that he recommend a national day of fasting and prayer:

-I consider the government of the United States as interdicted by the Constitution from intermeddling with religious institutions, their doctrines, discipline, or exercises. ..Certainly no power to prescribe any religious exercise, or to assume authority in religious discipline, has been delegated to the general government. ...But it is only proposed that I should recommend, not prescribe a day of fasting and prayer.
-That is, that I should indirectly assume to the United States an authority over religious exercises, which the Constitution has directly precluded them from. ..civil powers alone have been given to the President of the United States and no authority to direct the religious exercises of his constituents."3
+I consider the government of the US. as interdicted by the constitution from intermedling with religious institutions, their doctrines, discipline, or exercises. ... certainly no power to prescribe any religious exercise, or to assume authority in religious discipline, has been delegated to the general government. ... but it is only proposed that I should recommend, not prescribe a day of fasting & prayer. that is that I should indirectly assume to the US. an authority over religious exercises which the constitution has directly precluded them from. ... civil powers alone have been given to the President of the US. and no authority to direct the religious exercises of his constituents.3

 National Archives.
 Legislative Branch: The Center for Legislative Archives.
 "Congress Establishes Thanksgiving."
 Provides further historical background on the federal government's involvement with the Thanksgiving holiday.